mu-opensource/Morpx-docs-en/MoonBot/MoonBot_Arduino/API_reference/led.rst

     void loop() {
         if (digitalRead(MOONBOT_PIN_BUTTON_A) == LOW
             && digitalRead(MOONBOT_PIN_BUTTON_B) == LOW) {
-            // 如果A&B同时被按下
-            // LED和眼睛灯光显示青色
-            LED.fill(0x003030);
+            // If A&B is pressed at the same time
+            // LED and eye lights display cyan LED.fill(0x003030);
             LED.show();
             moonbot_eyes.fill(0x003030);
             moonbot_eyes.show();
         } else if (digitalRead(MOONBOT_PIN_BUTTON_A) == LOW) {
-            // 如果按键A被按下
-            // LED0，眼睛右眼显示绿色
+            // If key A is pressed
+            // LED0，The right eye display green.
             LED.setPixelColor(0, 0x003000);
             LED.setPixelColor(1, 0);
             LED.show();